Iteron

 Iterons are directly repeated DNA sequences which play an important role in regulation of plasmid copy number in bacterial cells.
 It is one among the three negative regulatory elements found in plasmids which control its copy number.
-The others include antisense RNAs and ctRNAs.
+The others are antisense RNAs and ctRNAs.
 Iterons complex with cognate replication (Rep) initiator proteins to achieve the required regulatory effect.

-Regulation of Replication
+Regulation of replication

 Iterons have an important role in plasmid replication.
 An iteron-containing plasmid origin of replication can be found containing about five iterons about 20 base pairs in length total.
-These iterons provide a saturation site for initiator receptor proteins and promote replication thus increasing plasmid copy number in a given cell.
+These iterons provide a saturation site for initiator receptor proteins and promote replication, thus increasing plasmid copy number in a given cell.

-Limiting Factors of Initiation
+Limiting factors of initiation

-There are 4 main limiting factors leading to no initiation of replication in iterons:
+There are four main limiting factors leading to no initiation of replication in iterons: